 Welcome to the Top!

-Languages are not born equal, and there is no universal one which would fit perfectly for any purpose of development.
+Languages are not born equal, and there is no universal one that would fit perfectly for any purpose of development.
 Below is a brief breakdown by the area of application based on the recent survey by Eclipse Foundation.

 As we can see from the table above, C is preferable for constrained devices, i.e. control units and hardware with limited computational power and RAM.
 Java is the best choice for edge/gateway and for cloud applications.